The Manitoba Population Research Data Repository

 - the completed Provincial Health Research Privacy Committee (PHRPC) submission, including a copy of the data table and proof of funding

-- the Health Research Ethics Board (HREB) letter of approval to proceed with study
+- the University of Manitoba (UM) Health Research Ethics Board (HREB) letter of approval to proceed with study

 - any non-Manitoba Health data provider approvals to proceed with the study (if applicable)